chromium/chromium/styleguide/c++/c++.md

     `saturated_cast<T>` if you instead wish to clamp out-of-range values.
     `CheckedNumeric` is an ergonomic way to perform safe arithmetic and casting in many cases.
-  * When passing values across network or process boundaries, use explicitly-sized types for safety, since the sending and receiving ends may not have been compiled with the same sizes for things like `int` and `size_t`.
-However, to the greatest degree possible, avoid letting these sized types bleed through the APIs of the layers in question.
   * The Google Style Guide [bans UTF-16](https://google.github.io/styleguide/cppguide.html#Non-ASCII_Characters).
     For various reasons, Chromium uses UTF-16 extensively.
 Use `std::u16string`